Allocations

 Let’s break down this command a little:

-• --call-graph dwarf,16384 instructs perf to use the DWARF information to create the call graphs.
+perf recordinstructsperftorecorddata, makes sense.--call-graph dwarf,16384instructsperfto use the DWARF information to create the call graphs.
 It also sets the maximum stack dump size to 16k which should be enough to get you full stack traces.
-Unfortunately, using DWARF is rather slow (see below) but it creates the best call graphs for you.
+Unfortunately, using DWARF is rather slow (see below) but it creates the best call graphs for you.-m 50000: The size of the ring buffer thatperfuses to buffer.
+This is given in multiples ofPAGE_SIZE(usually 4kB) and especially with DWARF this needs to be pretty huge to prevent data loss.-e 'probe_libc:*': Record when themalloc/calloc/… probes fire

 What you want to see if output like this